 Restoration of the Campiello Palace in Italy

-I've also noticed that the trend for natural textures is making a comeback.
-Right now, I’m trying to incorporate gabions into a project as decorative elements—these are mesh structures filled with stones.
-They create a bold and striking effect.
-I’ll share my client’s reaction with you later.
+I've also noticed that the trend toward natural textures is making a comeback.
+Right now I'm trying to work gabions into a project as decorative elements—wire mesh structures filled with stone.
+They make a bold, striking statement.
+I'll share my client's reaction with you later.

 Nicole Climanova

-The first building with a Corten steel facade appeared in Russia.
+Russia's first building with a COR-TEN steel facade has arrived.

-This is the Ferrum Business Center in St. Petersburg, on the site of the former machine-building plant Rossiya.
+It's the Ferrum Business Center in St. Petersburg, built on the site of the former Rossiya machine-building plant.

-What's remarkable about this material?
-It is a composite alloy, very resistant to corrosion and extremely strong, also called "eternal" steel.
+So what's so special about this material?
+It's a composite alloy that is highly corrosion-resistant and extremely strong, which is why it's also called "eternal" steel.

-It has a velvety texture and a distinctive rusty red patina.
-The secret is that its dense oxide film (rust) acts as a protective shell, preventing further water penetration into the metal.
-Resistance to weathering is especially important in the St. Petersburg climate.
+It has a velvety texture and a distinctive rusty-red patina.
+The secret is that its dense oxide film (the rust) acts as a protective shell that keeps water from penetrating any deeper into the metal.
+Weather resistance matters all the more in St. Petersburg's climate.

-In order to give the simple rectangular volume of the office building a distinctive look, the technique of alternating flat and protruding steel modules was used, creating the illusion of weaving around a glass base.
-And it looks either like floating threads of "warp and weft" fabric or a basket made of birch bark.
+To give the office building's plain rectangular volume a distinctive look, the architects alternated flat and protruding steel modules, creating the illusion of weaving wrapped around a glass base.
+It looks like either the floating threads of a woven "warp and weft" fabric or a basket made of birch bark.

-The Ferrum BC is only part of a large-scale reconstruction of an industrial area, for example, there is already a building dedicated to the theatrical projects of the artist A. Benoit, known from "Russian Seasons of Diagelev".
+The Ferrum BC is just one part of a large-scale redevelopment of the industrial area.
+For instance, there's already a building dedicated to the theatrical work of the artist Alexandre Benois, known from Diaghilev's "Ballets Russes."

-The designs were developed by the architectural bureau TCHOBAN VOSS Architekten.
+The designs were developed by the architecture firm TCHOBAN VOSS Architekten.